abroroo/til/Authentication & Authorization/Session based auth in Express.md

 > I'm saving this sample snippet for myself, so that I can refer to it whenever I need quick look up.

 ## Session-Based Authentication:

- - Session-based authentication involves the use of server-side sessions to manage user authentication.
- - When a user logs in, the server creates a session for the user and stores session data on the server.
- - In session-based authentication, the session ID can be transmitted to the client in various ways, including __cookies__, __URL parameters__, or __custom headers__.
+ - Authentication data is saved on the server side, typically in the form of a session object.
+ - A session ID, which is generated and linked to a user's account upon login, is stored on the user's browser as a cookie.
- - The client includes the session ID in subsequent requests, and the server uses it to look up the corresponding session data and authenticate the user.
+ - The session ID is sent to the server with each subsequent request, allowing the server to look up the user's authentication details and maintain their authenticated state.
- - Sessions are typically stored in memory or a distributed cache like Redis on the server side.

 Example using URL parameters: